Sir John Duckworth, 1st Baronet: Memorials

 Duckworth depicted in his last year on a commemorative medal minted by his friends.

 When in England for winters during his term as Governor of Newfoundland, Duckworth lived on a property called Weare House of Weare Park in Topsham, Devon.
 He had purchased the house in 1804 and rebuilt over several years.
 His property, and half of the golf course that the Exeter Golf and Country Club now occupies, was the largest US Navy Supply Depot in the south of England during the Second World War, with some later retained for use by a UK MOD Naval Store.

 During the Second World War one Royal Navy warship, the destroyer HMS Duckworth was named after the Admiral.

 In England, The Duckworth House is in Kent St, Portsmouth PO1 to be found not far from the Portsmouth Historic Dockyard complex.

 The memorial to Admiral John Thomas Duckworth in the south transept of St Margaret's Church, Topsham, was erected by his wife, Susannah née Buller, daughter of William Buller, Bishop of Exeter.
 The memorial describes him as Admiral of the White Squadron of his Majesty's Fleet and depicts a naval scene which, by comparison with artworks on the same theme, represents his famous passage through the Dardanelles in 1807.
 The sculptor, Sir Francis Chantrey (1781 – 1841), is regarded as the foremost portrait sculptor of his generation.
 The adjacent memorial, also by Chantrey, is to the Admiral's son Colonel George Duckworth who died in action at Albuera in 1811.
 It depicts a soldier and an angel.

-Duckworth Street in St. John's, Newfoundland, Canada is named in his honour.
+Duckworth Street in St. John's, Newfoundland and Labrador, is named in his honour.